Request for Information (RFI) and Industry Day for NASA ARMD Aeronautics Flight Accelerator

 Quick Summary

-The National Aeronautics and Space Administration (NASA) Aeronautics Research Mission Directorate (ARMD) has issued a Request for Information (RFI) for its Aeronautics Flight Accelerator (AFA) initiative.
-This RFI seeks input from U.S. industry, academia, and government organizations regarding potential partnerships for research, development, and flight testing of revolutionary aeronautics technologies.
-Responses are due May 7, 2026, at 1:00 PM Pacific Daylight Time (PDT).
+NASA's Aeronautics Research Mission Directorate (ARMD) has issued a Request for Information (RFI) for its Aeronautics Flight Accelerator (AFA) initiative.
+This RFI seeks input from U.S. industry, academia, and government on potential partnerships for research, development, and flight testing of revolutionary aeronautics technologies.
+Responses are due May 14, 2026, at 1:00 PM Pacific Daylight Time (PDT).

 Purpose & Scope